 Samsung Galaxy S20 FE The competition

-The situation is similar for the S20 FE against the Pixel 5, but it faces even stronger competition from the Pixel 4a, which comes in at half the retail price of the S20 FE and features the same incredible camera found on the Pixel 4.
-If imaging is your number one priority, the Pixel 4a is extremely tempting — especially since both phones are guaranteed to receive years of software updates.
+The situation is similar for the S20 FE against the Pixel 5, but it faces even stronger competition from the Pixel 4a 5G, which comes in $200 under the retail price of the S20 FE and features the same incredible camera found on the Pixel 4 while still offering sub6 5G coverage.
+If imaging is your number one priority, the Pixel 4a 5G is extremely tempting — especially since both phones are guaranteed to receive years of software updates.

 Samsung Galaxy S20 FE Should you buy it?